-If you need some help or support with the Chestnut Class home learning, or if you would like to show Mrs Stroud or Mrs Cunningham what you have been doing, you can email them directly by clicking on Chestnut Home Learning.
+If you need some help or support with the Chestnut Class home learning, or if you would like to show Mrs Giron what you have been doing, you can email them directly by clicking on Chestnut Home Learning.

 Mrs Jones would also love to hear what you are doing, you can contact her at Mrs Jones' Mailbox.